Generative Autoregressive Transformers for Model-Agnostic Federated MRI Reconstruction: Abstract

 \section{Abstract}

-Although learning-based models hold great promise for MRI reconstruction, single-site models built on limited local datasets often suffer from poor generalization.
-This challenge has spurred interest in collaborative model training on multi-site datasets via federated learning (FL)-- a privacy-preserving framework that aggregates model updates instead of sharing imaging data.
-Conventional FL builds a global model by aggregating locally trained model weights, inherently constraining all sites to a homogeneous model architecture.
-This rigid homogeneity requirement forces sites to forgo architectures tailored to their compute infrastructure and application-specific demands.
-Consequently, existing FL methods for MRI reconstruction fail to support model-heterogeneous settings, where individual sites are allowed to use distinct architectures.
-To overcome this fundamental limitation, here we introduce FedGAT, a novel model-agnostic FL technique based on generative autoregressive transformers.
-FedGAT decentralizes the training of a global generative prior that captures the distribution of multi-site MR images.
-For enhanced fidelity, we propose a novel site-prompted GAT prior that controllably synthesizes MR images from desired sites via autoregressive prediction across spatial scales.
-Each site then trains its site-specific reconstruction model--using its preferred architecture--on a hybrid dataset comprising the local MRI dataset and GAT-generated synthetic MRI datasets for other sites.
-Comprehensive experiments on multi-institutional datasets demonstrate that FedGAT supports flexible collaborations while enjoying superior within-site and across-site reconstruction performance compared to state-of-the-art FL baselines.
+While learning-based models hold great promise for MRI reconstruction, single-site models trained on limited local datasets often show poor generalization.
+This has motivated collaborative training across institutions via federated learning (FL)—a privacy-preserving framework that aggregates model updates instead of sharing raw data.
+Conventional FL requires architectural homogeneity, restricting sites from using models tailored to their resources or needs.
+To address this limitation, we propose FedGAT, a model-agnostic FL technique that first collaboratively trains a global generative prior for MR images, adapted from a natural image foundation model composed of a variational autoencoder (VAE) and a transformer that generates images via spatial-scale autoregression.
+We fine-tune the transformer module after injecting it with a lightweight site-specific prompting mechanism, keeping the VAE frozen, to efficiently adapt the model to multi-site MRI data.
+In a second tier, each site independently trains its preferred reconstruction model by augmenting local data with synthetic MRI data from other sites, generated by site-prompting the tuned prior.
+This decentralized augmentation improves generalization while preserving privacy.
+Experiments on multi-institutional datasets show that FedGAT outperforms state-of-the-art FL baselines in both within- and cross-site reconstruction performance under model-heterogeneous settings.

 \bstctlcite{IEEEexample:BSTcontrol}